runetrust/cds-spatial/README.md

 python Geoparsing.py
 ```

-Looks up each unique place name via the OpenCage API and caches results in `out/geocache.json` so you never pay for the same lookup twice.
+Looks up each unique place name via the OpenCage API and caches results in `out/geocache.json` so the same lookup is never run twice.

 > **Manual change required:** You must insert your OpenCage API key in `Geoparsing.py` at line ~31:
 > ```python
-> geocoder = OpenCageGeocode("")  # <-- paste your key here
+> geocoder = OpenCageGeocode("")  # paste your key here
 > ```
 > Get a free key at [opencagedata.com](https://opencagedata.com/).
 The free tier allows 2,500 requests per day.
 If you have more unique place names than that, the commented-out line `#new_places = new_places[:2499]` below line 31 can be uncommented to slice the batch and avoid hitting the limit.
 Then re-run after the daily reset.